procmadatelzobak/pszcz-flow-simulator/DIRECTIONS_FOR_CODEX.md

 ## 5) Performance Targets (MVP—not strict)

-- With placeholder physics, a graph of ~5k edges should tick at 50 Hz on a mainstream desktop CPU.
+- With placeholder physics, a grid of ~5k pixels should tick at 50 Hz on a mainstream desktop CPU.
 - Memory use is not constrained in MVP (the future server may use far more RAM and advanced solvers).

 ## 6) Roadmap Tasks (post-MVP; open issues)